Visit with a Master Gardener

 Bringing samples to the Extension Office for identification.

-Bring all material to the extension office or one of our Meet a Master Gardener events at the Aiken Farmers Market.
+Bring all material to the extension office [Tues & Thurs 8:30AM-12PM] or call 803-508-7739 leave detailed voice message if calling after hours] or one of our Ask a Master Gardener events at the Aiken Farmers Market.

 Carefully collect insects and affected plant material showing insect damage.
 Bring as much of the affected plant material as possible.
 Place insects in a sealed container(glass or plastic jar) If insects can’t be gotten to the extension office within the day you can place the insect in a jar/vial of alcohol to preserve until it can be seen.
 Place moth/butterfly type insects in a box with cotton to prevent damage to the insect.
 Place any plant material in a plastic bag.